john-cd/john-cd.github.io/SourceControl/Git.md

 Branches are just pointers to commits.

-* List all of the branches in your repository.
-Also tell you what branch you're currently in: git branch
+List all of the branches in your repository.
+Also tell you what branch you're currently in:

+	git branch

-* Create a new branch called <branch>. git branch <branch>
+Create a new branch called <branch>.

+	git branch <branch>

-* This does not check out the new branch. you need: git checkout <existing-branch>
+This does not check out the new branch. you need:

+	git checkout <existing-branch>

-* Or direcly create-and-check out <new-branch>. git checkout -b <new-branch>
+Or direcly create-and-check out <new-branch>.

+	git checkout -b <new-branch>

-* Safe delete the branch
+Safe delete the branch:

 	git branch -d <branch>

-* Merge the specified branch into the current branch git merge <branch>
+Merge the specified branch into the current branch:

+	git merge <branch>

-* Undo any undesired changes
+Undo any undesired changes

-Generate a new commit that undoes all of the changes introduced in <commit>, then apply it to the current branch git revert <commit>
+Generate a new commit that undoes all of the changes introduced in <commit>, then apply it to the current branch

+	git revert <commit>

-git revert undoes a single commitóit does not ìrevertî back to the previous state of a project by removing all subsequent commits.
+git revert undoes a single commit‚Äîit does not ‚Äúrevert‚Äù back to the previous state of a project by removing all subsequent commits.

-* Dangerous method - erases history
+Dangerous method - erases history

 	git reset

-* List the remote connections you have to other repositories. git remote -v
+List the remote connections you have to other repositories.

+	git remote -v

-* Create a new connection / delete a connection to a remote repository. git remote add <name> <url>  # often "origin" git remote rm <name> # delete
+Create a new connection / delete a connection to a remote repository.

+	git remote add <name> <url>  # often "origin" git remote rm <name> # delete

-* Fetch the specified remoteís copy of the current branch and immediately merge it into the local copy.
-This is the same as git fetch <remote> followed by git merge origin/<current-branch>. git pull <remote>
+Fetch the specified remote‚Äôs copy of the current branch and immediately merge it into the local copy.
+This is the same as git fetch <remote> followed by git merge origin/<current-branch>.

+	git pull <remote>

-* Put my changes on top of what everybody else has done. ensure a linear history by preventing unnecessary merge commits. git pull --rebase <remote>
+Put my changes on top of what everybody else has done. ensure a linear history by preventing unnecessary merge commits.

+	git pull --rebase <remote>

-* Transfer commits from your local repository to a remote repo. git push <remote> <branch>
+Transfer commits from your local repository to a remote repo.

+	git push <remote> <branch>

-* Pushes the current branch to the remote server and links the local branch to the remote so next time you can do git pull or git push git push -u origin <branch>
+Pushes the current branch to the remote server and links the local branch to the remote so next time you can do git pull or git push

+	git push -u origin <branch>

 ## Typical Workflows

 ###  Short-lived topic branches

-* Start a new feature git checkout -b new-feature master
+* Start a new feature: `git checkout -b new-feature master`
-* Edit some files
+* Edit some files:

 	git add <file>
 	git commit -m "Start a feature"
 * Edit some files
 	git add <file>
 	git commit -m "Finish a feature"
 * Merge in the new-feature branch git checkout master git merge new-feature git branch -d new-feature

 ### Centralized repo

-* to push the master branch to the central repo: git push origin master if local history has diverged from the central repository, Git will refuse the request git pull --rebase origin master
+* To push the master branch to the central repo:

+	git push origin master

+If local history has diverged from the central repository, Git will refuse the request

+	git pull --rebase origin master

 ## Sync my local repo with the remote repo

 	git pull origin master
 	git add filename.xyz
-	git commit . -m ìcommentî
+	git commit . -m ‚Äúcomment‚Äù
 	git push origin master